sammycool04/Sam_Portfolio/README.md

 # [Project 1: Healthy/Sick Faces Classifier with OpenCV and Neural Network](https://github.com/sammycool04/OpenCV-project)
 This is a project that integrates convolutional neural network(CNN), OpenCV, and Flask.
-The purpose is to classify healthy and sich images using computer vision and neural network.
-The technical design is like the followings:
+I was thinking that it would be so beneficial for people to check their health conveniently even at home; therefore, I created this app, which can give you a predicted health condition statement based on simply how you look.
+After all, the face can tell you a lot about health.
+The technical design is below:

 * start training the CNN model using healthy and sick faces image data
 * run the CNN model, save it inside the JSON file, and integrate with OpenCV using a data model